OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

-## Testing Authentication and Session Management
+## Testing Authentication and Session Management on the Endpoint

 The following chapter outlines authentication and session management requirements of the MASVS into technical test cases.
 Test cases listed in this chapter are focused on server side and therefore are not relying on a specific implementation on iOS or Android.

-### Verify that Users Are Properly Authenticated
+### Verifying that Users Are Properly Authenticated

 #### Overview